sanjuu11525/udacity_navigation/README.md

-# Udacity Navigation Project
+# Udacity Reinforcement Learning Navigation Project

 ## Introduction
-This project is to solve the Udacity exercise, banana collection, with different DQN models.
+This project is to solve the Udacity exercise, banana collection, with different reinforcement learning DQN models.
 For this project, an agent has been trained to navigate a large square world.

 ### The Environment